jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 The pursuit of structural validation tests for #gls("swith") certification represents a novel endeavor, motivated by multiple factors examined throughout this thesis.
 This section focuses specifically on the hydrogen aspect of these tests.
 Conducting structural tests with compressed hydrogen necessitates both a foundational understanding and an in-depth investigation of hydrogen's properties, particularly those related to safety.
 This section explores the basic properties of hydrogen, elucidating why it stands as an attractive alternative to current fossil fuels.
 The potential hazards associated with hydrogen in practical applications are addressed in @chap_2_1.
 Initially, a clear rationale for understanding hydrogen's basic properties is presented.
 Following this, the fundamental properties of hydrogen are outlined in a clear and structured manner.

-The integration of compressed hydrogen in #glspl("swith") represents a pioneering approach in aircraft design, directly addressing at least two major barriers in sustainable aviation: fuel storage and structural efficiency.
+The integration of compressed hydrogen in #glspl("swith") marks a pioneering approach in aircraft design, directly addressing at least two major barriers in sustainable aviation: fuel storage and structural efficiency.
 The innovative nature of this concept, however, results in a scarcity of research on related topics.
 While this limited body of work poses challenges, it simultaneously emphasizes the importance of further investigation.
 The necessity to thoroughly understand hydrogen's properties is supported by several factors.
 Such understanding is essential for comprehending hydrogen's remarkable properties, which make it a promising alternative fuel option.
 This knowledge guides the successful design, manufacturing, and ultimate commercial certification of #glspl("swith").
 Moreover, it is pivotal when designing and conducting both experimental structural tests and simulations of #glspl("swith").
 These experiments and simulations are crucial not only for potential future certification but also for advancing the scientific understanding of #glspl("swith").
 For convenience, all principal and safety-wise harmless information of this section is compiled and presented in @tab_18.